 So what should you do next..?

 The good news is that almost everyone as a 1st, 2nd, or 3rd degree connection to someone who works at either FB or IG.
 Their employees have the power to get hacking situations into the proper hands of REAL people who can help.
 Also, any internal report they send gets PRIORITY.
-So in my case, I was able to get my account back within 6 hours after giving my connection the details of my situation.
+So in my case, once I was put in contact with a friend of a friend at IG/FB, I was able to get my account back within 6 hours after giving my connection the details of my situation.

-PUBLISH “SOS MESSAGE” ON ALL OTHER PLATFORMS, ESPECIALLY LINKEDIN
+PUBLISH MULTIPLE “SOS MESSAGES” ON ALL OTHER PLATFORMS, ESPECIALLY LINKEDIN

 Out of the 50 articles I’ve read (this one in particular), I saw several bloggers who got hacked mention this guy named Juan who miraculously helped them get their accounts back.
 I was skeptical but also desperate, so I did in fact contact him before finding my IG/FB connection.
 Although I didn’t end up needing his help, I can assure you he’s legit and verified to assist you.
 I reached out to him via DM (on my personal IG account lol) and he responded almost immediately with his WhatsApp # to further discuss the issue.
 Because he’s been in recent demand for hacking help, he charges $ for assistance but is very negotiable with what you can pay now/later.